 - All of us keep reusable bags in our cars to avoid adding to the already-growing piles of plastic filling our landfills.

 - We use glass or other reusable, washable plates and bowls for daily lunches and meals instead of plastic disposable items.

 - We seek causes that promote the Greening of the Earth.
-A year ago, we chose One Tree Planted and invited our customers to plant trees.
-This year, we have selected Friends of the Earth and will contribute to it.
+Two years ago, we chose One Tree Planted and invited our customers to plant trees.
+Last year, we selected Friends of the Earth and contributed to it.

 - We offer organic teas because they promote soil health and reduce the use of chemical pesticides.

 - We buy Organic and are certified Organic by an independent third-party agency and comply with all USDA rules to maintain organic integrity.